SAP-samples/partner-reference-application/Tutorials/25-Multi-Tenancy-Provisioning.md

 	1. Choose *New SAML Trust Configuration*.
 	2. Upload the **SAML metadata file of the IdP** that you just downloaded and enter a meaningful name and description of the IdP (for example, ``Corporate IdP``).

 Looking for more information on the SAP Authorization and Trust Management service?
-Go to the [Building Side-By-Side Extensions Using SAP BTP tutorial](https://learning.sap.com/learning-journeys/build-side-by-side-extensions-on-sap-btp/describing-authorization-and-trust-management-xsuaa-_cbf0d0c5-29ec-4685-9cf4-487156b41284).
+Go to [Building Side-By-Side Extensions Using SAP BTP -> Describing Authorization and Trust Management (XSUAA)](https://learning.sap.com/learning-journeys/build-side-by-side-extensions-on-sap-btp/describing-authorization-and-trust-management-xsuaa-_cbf0d0c5-29ec-4685-9cf4-487156b41284).

 #### Configure Authorization Roles